-- Three courses designated as Honors classes, although a student may substitute the following. - contract in a traditional core curriculum or major course; with permission of the instructor (maximum of two) - study abroad course or semester (maximum of one) - approved undergraduate research project that is above and beyond the requirements for the major (maximum of one) - complete the "Exploring Leadership" program, including serving as facilitator for the freshman fall retreat (freshmen, sophomores, juniors only, maximum of one) - Four three-credit Mission Seminars.
-Honors sections of the mission seminars will be offered, but a student may also develop a contract in a traditional mission seminar, with instructor permission. - Franciscan Values and Traditions (offered as an Honors section every fall including a required retreat experience) - Living in a Changing, Diverse World (offered as an Honors section in the spring semester) - The Common Good (offered as an Honors section in the fall to allow connection to the Humanities Symposium theme) - The Ethical Life (offered as an Honors section every spring and will include significant
+- Three courses designated as Honors classes, although a student may substitute the following: - contract in a traditional core curriculum or major course; with permission of the instructor - study abroad course or semester (maximum of one) - approved undergraduate research project that is above and beyond the requirements for the major (maximum of one) - complete the "Exploring Leadership" program, including serving as facilitator for the freshman fall retreat (freshmen, sophomores, juniors only, maximum of one) - Four three-credit Mission Seminars.
+Honors sections of the mission seminars will be offered, but a student may also develop a contract in a traditional mission seminar, with instructor permission.

+- Franciscan Values and Traditions (offered as an Honors section every fall including a required retreat experience) - Living in a Diverse World (offered as an Honors section in the fall) - The Common Good (offered as an Honors section in the spring) - The Ethical Life (offered as an Honors section in the spring - Honors capstone project and presentation at the end of the semester in which the student is graduating.